Is Helium Beer real? Maybe ...

 What is Helium Beer?

 The premise behind helium beer is just what it sounds like.
 How amusing would it be if you took a drink of beer, and when you talked, it sounds like you just sucked all the helium out of a balloon?
-That’s the foundation behind helium beer.
+That’s the foundation behind helium beer, which come to think of it, would be a great fake prank at a super soft birthday party.

 Each trickster puts their twist on how they managed to “crack the code” to brew some helium beer, and some have even gone as far as creating fake videos that show “their voice changing” after drinking some.